anzarlv/QCseq/README.md

-5.  ***QCpca*** for a plot of principal components analysis (PCA) applied to numeric QC features to reduce the data to 2 main dimensions (PC1 and PC2), which capture the greatest sources of variation among the cells.
+5.  ***QCpca*** for a plot of principal components analysis (PCA) applied to numeric QC features to reduce the data to 2 main dimensions (PCx and PCy), with the defaults being PC1 and PC2 which capture the greatest sources of variation among the cells.

 The package also contains one scRNA sequencing dataset, called sample\_scRNAseq.
 Refer to package vignettes for more details.
 An